gabe-serna/songscribe-api/README.md

 `basic-pitch` is Copyright 2022 Spotify AB.

 This software is licensed under the Apache License, Version 2.0 (the "Apache License").
-You may choose either license to govern your use of this software only upon the condition that you accept all of the terms of either the Apache License.
+You may choose either license to govern your use of this software only upon the condition that you accept all the terms of either the Apache License.

 You may obtain a copy of the Apache License at: